Zehui127/hybrid-graph-benchmark/README.md

 ## (2) Train/Evaluate with ```hybrid-graph```
 Assuming that you have [Pip install](#pip-install).

-Training can be triggered with the following, it takes only a few minutes to train GCN on even on CPU device.
+Training can be triggered with the following, it takes only a few minutes to train GCN even on CPU device.
 ```bash
 #-a=gpu,cpu,tpu
 hybrid-graph train grand_Lung gcn -a=cpu